 1. African lions are the largest of the African cats (second largest in the family Felidae, with the tiger being the largest).
-Males can reach a shoulder height of around 1.2 metres and weigh around 150 – 225 kg (av.
+Males can reach a shoulder height of around 1.2 metres and weigh about 150 – 225 kg (av.
 189kg).
-Females are around 1 metre in shoulder height, and weigh between 110-152kg (av.
+Females are approximately 1 metre in shoulder height, and weigh between 110-152kg (av.
 126kg).

-2. African lions have a wide habitat, and can live almost everywhere – from open woodlands, thick bush, scrub and grass complexes, even penetrating deep into deserts along watercourses – though don’t expect to find them in rainforests.
-Globally, lions exist in Asia and in sub-Saharan Africa, though history shows that a long time ago lions also inhabited parts of southwest Asia and north Africa.
+2. African lions have a wide habitat tolerance and can live almost everywhere – from open woodlands, thick bush, scrub and grass complexes, even penetrating deep into deserts along watercourses – though don’t expect to find them in rainforests.
+Globally, lions exist in Asia and sub-Saharan Africa, though history shows that a long time ago, lions also inhabited parts of southwest Asia and north Africa.
 Read about the best places to see wild lions in Africa.

 7. On the subject of eyes, lion cubs are born with blue eyes that change to amber or brown when around the age of two to three months.

 8. Lions are the most sociable member of the cat family and can be found living in prides of up to 25 individuals.
 The size of the pride depends on the area and prey availability.
-A pride will usually consist of 1-4 adult males, several adult females (one dominant), and a number of sub-adults and cubs.
-All pride’s lionesses are related.
+A pride will usually consist of 1-4 adult males, several adult females (one dominant), and several sub-adults and cubs.
+All pride lionesses are related.
 Female lions typically stay in the pride as they grow up whereas young males eventually leave the pride and attempt to establish their own prides.
-Young male lions ousted from prides often wander large distances in search of other ousted males, to form coalitions and attempt to take over a group headed by another male(s).
+Young male lions ousted from prides often wander vast distances in search of other ousted males, to form coalitions and try to take over a group headed by another male(s).
 New pride males will often kill the cubs in the pride and then mate with the females, to ensure that their genes prevail in the pride.
 Read about why male lions form coalitions.

 9. When it comes to hunting, lion prides will have different preferences to what prey species they favour, but due to their opportunistic nature, lions hunt a wide variety of game.
 Lions mostly target large-sized ungulates (buffalo, wildebeest, zebra and gemsbok).
 However, they don’t stop there, lions are known to take on larger mammals such as young elephants and hippos and will also scavenge and chase off other predators such as hyenas or wild dogs from their kills.
 Read and watch a video of a pride of lions feasting on a hippo.